fwupd/fwupd/plugins/steelseries/README.md

 ### Aerox 3 Wireless

-The mouse must be connected to host via the USB-A to USB-C cable.
+The mouse switch button underneath must be set to 2.4G, and its 2.4G USB Wireless adapter must be connected to host; or the mouse must be connected to host via the USB-A to USB-C cable.

 ## Vendor ID Security